Create a REST API in PHP

 RewriteRule ^api/?$ api.php [L,NC,QSA]

 http://yourdomain.com/apifolder/api.
 Now open the postman application and test all methods one by one.
-Responses should match as in screenshots below:- GET / All Records
+Responses should match as in the screenshots below:- GET / All Records

 - GET / Single Record